 If you’re traveling with your loved ones and are staying on the island, they can take a stroll along the Han River, visit Yeouido Park or go to the top of the 63 Building which has an art gallery and café on the top floor.

 Those staying in Central Seoul can expect a frenetic energy.
-As it is central, it is a good place to stay if you have limited time.
+As it is central, it is a good place to stay in Seoul if you have limited time.
 Yet staying in one of the other areas is a better choice for longer trips as it can be quite chaotic and polluted, unless you’re staying at one of the uber luxurious, best hotels in Seoul that is – then this is the place for you.

 Why stay in Central Seoul